-Parameter: Supporting Files
+Parameter: Supporting\Files

-Usage: Info
+Usage:

 Type: String

 Format: Table

 Default: illegal

-Description: <string literal=""></string>
+Description: string literal

+Description.

-Definition: Supporting Files contains strings of file names and/or directory names to point to files and/or directories which are used by the IBIS-AMI executable model directly or by the EDA tool (for example to generate the channel impulse response) to function properly.
-Supporting Files is organized as a table containing a single column and one or more rows, in which each file name or directory name entry must be placed into a separate row.
-The file names or directory names may be written with or without a path, but in either case, they must be expressed relative to the location of the .ami file in which the Supporting Files parameter is found.
-(The AMI executable models and the parameter files are all required to be in the same directory as the .ibs file in which they are declared).
-Path separators in the entires of Supporting Files must be forward slashes "/".
-Back slashes "\" are not allowed.
-The EDA tool is responsible for making any OS-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
+Definition: Supporting Files contains strings of file names and/or directory names to point to files and/or directories which are used by the IBIS AMI executable model directly or by the EDA tool (for example to generate the channel impulse response) to function properly.
+Supporting Files is organized as a table containing a single column and one or more rows. which each file name or directory name entry must be placed into a separate row.
+The file name or directory names may be written with or without a path, but in either case, they must be relative to the location of the .ami file in which the Supporting Files parameter is found.
+(The AMI executable models and the parameter files are all required to be in the same directory as file in which thay are dealared) Path separators in the entires of Supporting Files mus the are not allowed.
+The EDA tool is responsible for making any forward slashes Pool clochos OS specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
 The last character of this string shall not be a forward slash "/".
-A Supporting Files entry may not be an empty string "", or a string containing a period alone ".".
+A Supporting\Files entry may not be an empty string ", or a string containing a period alone ".".